Paging Dr. Welby

 altered the formula by treating doctors with utter irreverence.
 Set on

-the front lines of the Korean War, the show critiqued authority in general
+the front lines of the Korean War, the show critiqued authority in

 along with the U.S. military presence in Vietnam.
 Drs.
 "Hawkeye" Pierce